benjamin-antupit/benjamin-antupit/README.md

 ### Hi there 👋
+- 🔭  I’m currently working on [Zoom](https://zoom.us/) and [ZoomOSC](https://www.liminalet.com/zoomosc) event production solutions.
+- 🤔  Questions about ZoomOSC or other Liminal products/services?
+Find solutions and support on our [community Slack](https://join.slack.com/t/liminalpowerusers/shared_invite/zt-m0aqqn1h-KsdDL4KeX1tTKAx1~VwH_g) or via email (`info at liminalet dot com`).
+- 💬  Feel free to learn more about me or reach out on [LinkedIn](https://www.linkedin.com/in/benjamin-antupit/).
+- 😄 Pronouns: He/Him

 <!--
 **yellowjaguar5/yellowjaguar5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.